roddypr/divergent_gerbil_genes/README.md

 > Department of Zoology, University of Oxford, 11a Mansfield Road, Oxford, OX1 3SZ, UK

+In this manuscript, we analyse the divergence of the protein-coding genes of two gerbils in relation to those of other rodents and of *H. sapiens*.

 ## Scripts

 This repository is divided into three parts:

-1. Scripts used to find groups of orthologous genes between rodents
+1. Scripts used to find groups of orthologous genes between rodents and *H. sapiens*
 2. Scrips used to align each group of orthologous genes and measure substitution rates from the resulting alignments
 3. Scripts used to measure protein dissimilarity between species for each group of orthologous genes